hensm/fx_cast/README.md

 Extension can be loaded from `about:debugging` as a temporary extension.

 Most sites won't load the cast API unless the browser presents itself as Chrome.
-The plan is to spoof the user agent string for a whitelist of cast-enabled sites, but that isn't implemented yet.
-You can workaround this by setting it manually or using a [third-party extension](https://addons.mozilla.org/en-US/firefox/search/?q=user+agent).
+The extension includes a method of spoofing the user agent string, sites can be whitelisted via the options page.
+Whitelist entries are specified as [match patterns](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Match_patterns).
+To whitelist all sites, add `<all_urls>` to the whitelist, though this could cause breakage on random sites.

 HTML5 media elements have a "Cast..." context menu item that triggers a sender application.
 Only works on remote (non-local) media that isn't DRM-encumbered.